 Is there a fee to apply?

-Yes, there is a $100 non-refundable application fee.
+Yes, there is usually a $100 non-refundable application fee, but we’re currently waiving that fee for all 2017 terms.

 When do classes start?

-Our Davenport, Iowa, Campus enrolls students in March, July and November.
-Our the West campus and the Florida campus enroll students in January, April, July and October.
+Our Davenport campus enrolls students in March, July and November.
+Our West and Florida campuses enroll students in January, April, July and October.
+You can explore each campus by taking part in our campus visit program (you may even qualify for a travel reimbursement).
+Experience it for yourself and visit campus today.

 Where can I meet with an Admissions representative?